permguard/permguard/site/content/docs/0.1/command-line/use-the-permguard-cli.md

 The CLI is designed for two primary scenarios.

-- In the context of **Permguard Server Administration**: it enables the management of `accounts`, `identity sources`, `identities`, `tenants`, and `repositories` directly on the remote server.
+- In the context of **Permguard Server Administration**: it enables the management of `applications`, `identity sources`, `identities`, `tenants`, and `repositories` directly on the remote server.
 This allows administrators to maintain and configure the system efficiently.
 - For developers, the CLI supports a complete **Policy-as-Code Workspace**.
 It facilitates the local development of configuration artifacts such as `schemas`, `namespaces`, `resources`, `policies`, and `permissions`, integrating the essential toolchain required for the development lifecycle.
 These locally created artifacts can then be seamlessly applied to the remote server, ensuring a consistent and scalable approach to policy deployment across environments.

 To view a list of commands available in the current Permguard version, users can run the **permguard** command without any additional arguments.